 Yes!
 If you got PPI with a loan, it's likely you're paying MASSIVELY over the odds.
 Check if you can get the same for less elsewhere:

-- Standalone cover can be over 70% cheaper
+- Standalone cover can be cheaper

 Some bank PPI policies are so pricey that the maximum payout for a year may be less than the policy cost.
 It's possible to get similar cover separately at about a third of the cost.
 See the Cheap PPI guide for info.